 I can no longer reply to fanmail

 Why?
-Simply because there is too much of it!
-I did consider hiring assistants to reply for me, but decided against it after I asked myself what fans who email me want.
-I’m only guessing here, but this is what I think they want:
+Simply because there was too much of it!
+I did consider hiring assistants to reply for me, but when I considered the contents of the emails I get I realised that fan want:

 (a) for me to read their email